 The logbook shall contain, in chronological order, the events related to the integration and test activities performed on the relevant item (i.e. system, subsystem, and equipment), including the following:

-Action requested form, reporting all the operations performed with the references to the applicable documents or procedures, start date, completion date and quality inspection stamps.
+Action requested form, reporting all the operations performed with the references to the applicable documents or procedures, start date, completion date and acceptance authority media control.

 Step-by-step procedures and results, in which copies of the as-run procedures are included in a suitable format.